iIIusi0n/blops-me/README.md

 - Docker

 ### 1. API keys
-You will need Google OAuth credentials for the login system.
+You need Google OAuth credentials for the login system.

-You will also need a Gemini API key.
+Also the Gemini API key.
 (Free is ok, it will automatically limit requests to the given limit).

 ### 2. Clone the repo
 ```bash